woowclub/iframe-integration/Integration/README.md

 const iframeTop = iframe.getBoundingClientRect().top;
 const viewportHeight = window.innerHeight || document.documentElement.clientHeight;
 if (iframeTop < 0 || iframeTop > viewportHeight) {
-  // If you have a static menu on the top, set the rough height of it here to makes sure the iframe is not hidden behind it let offset = 100;
+  // If you have a static menu on the top, set the rough height of it here to make sure the iframe is not hidden behind it let offset = 100;
   let y = iframe.getBoundingClientRect().top + window.pageYOffset - offset;
   window.scrollTo({ top: y, behavior: "smooth" });